fbrav0/Data_Software_Aurora_A_B_2022/README.md

 Use it as:
 ``python extract_frames.py IPF_data.csv -r routes.csv -f 300``

 The input file is the IFP_data.csv.
-For the -r or --routes option is passed the [routes.csv](scripts/routes.csv) file and the -f or --frames option is passed the number of frames with which the fingerprints analysis was performed.
+For the -r or --routes option, the [routes.csv](scripts/routes.csv) file should be provided, whereas the -f or --frames option correspond to the number of frames used for the fingerprints analysis.